TOAST-DOCS/Certificate-Manager/en/console-guide.md

 * Select a notification group to integrate.
 In case a notification group is not created, there is no available notification group, and hence user data cannot be created.
 * Enter name of user data: user data name cannot be redundantly registered.
 Enter name of user data: user data names cannot be redundantly registered.
 * Select whether to send notification, which refers to whether to send notifications on corresponding user data.
-With **Disabled**, no notification is sent regarding the user data.
+With **Not Use**, no notification is sent regarding the user data.
 * Enter expiration date of the user data.
 * Click **Add** and save user data as configured.